stackitcloud/stackit-cli/docs/stackit_argus_scrape-config_generate-payload.md

 ### Options

 ```
+  -f, --file-path string     If set, writes the payload in the given file.
+If unset, writes the payload to the standard output
   -h, --help                 Help for "stackit argus scrape-config generate-payload"
       --instance-id string   Instance ID
   -n, --job-name string      If set, generates an update payload with the current state of the given scrape config.
 If unset, generates a create payload with default values